sftcd/tinfoil/README.md

 are the first and second parties and the hoster is the third party, in the role of the telco in a traditional wiretap.

+	- And again, this is a real scenario: [wordpress.com](https://wordpress.com/) has millions of such users, as do many many other hosted sites where those communicating do not have access to a shell or to the TLS server configuration.

 It does not matter that in these cases the third party (AV scanner or hoster) has access to the